Join our email list

 Friday, October 17 | Warsaw

-Evening: There will be an orientation for guests to meet and get to know one another and a presentation by our Jewish Heritage Travel scholar to help prepare us for all we will experience during our time together, followed by a welcoming Shabbat dinner at the hotel.
+Evening: Our tour begins this evening with an orientation to meet and get to know one another, followed by a welcome dinner at the hotel.
+Before dessert, we will hear a presentation by Dr. David Bernstein on “900 Years of Polish Jewish History” to help prepare us for all we will experience during our time together.

 Meals Included: Dinner